256hz/SwapTernary/README.md

-# SwapTernary
+# SwapTernary (an extension for VS Code)

 ## Features

 This extension automatically swaps the logic in a ternary expression for you.
-It will preserve formatting/whitespace, and a semicolon at the end, if included.
+It will preserve formatting/whitespace if included.

 Supports nested ternaries.  `?` and `:` are ignored in strings.  `//` and `/* */` comments are ignored.
 It will show an error if the ternary won't resolve (unbalanced if/then, unterminated string).